xiurongy3506/github-tutorial/README.md

 4. Once you have added the file, commit it with a message that will help you reference what you did.
 `git commit -m "[message]"`

 _Git commit -m: Takes a snapshot of the files on the stage._
+* Message should be present tense and should describe the snapshot

 5. Now you have to set connection with your remote repo in github in order to push your commits.
 Use the following format
 `git remote add origin [URL]`